-Pressing the RUN/STOP pushbutton again, starts a new capture that over writes the previously event and the pushbutton blinks.
+Pressing the RUN/STOP pushbutton again, starts a new capture that overwrites the previous event and the pushbutton blinks.

 If the single event capture mode shall be finished, the MODE pushbutton (20) must be pressed and then "Auto" or "Normal" triggering must be chosen.